Prep roundup: TC West girls finish on top of GNHSBC

-TRAVERSE CITY — The Great Northwest High School Bowling Conference has wrapped up its regular season with one team finishing undefeated.
+TRAVERSE CITY — The Great Northwest High School Bowling Conference has wrapped up its regular season with one team finishing with a perfect season.

-Cadillac's boys won Division I/II with an 8-1 record overall and 2-0 in its division.
-In Division III/IV, TC Christian girls and Elk Rapids boys each finished on top with a 5-0 division record.
+Cadillac won Division I/II among boys teams with an 8-1 record overall and 2-0 record.
+In Division III/IV, TC Christian girls and Elk Rapids boys each finished on top with a 5-0 record.

 Kyle Vermilyea bowled the highest single game out of all athletes with a 259, Noelle Phillips of TC West led the girls with a 226.